giove91/arithmat/README.md

   This is not faster than `representation`.

 * `is_orientable()`
-  Check if the matroid is orientable as an arithmetic matroid, according to [Pagaria https://arxiv.org/abs/1805.11888]
+  Check if the matroid is orientable as an arithmetic matroid, according to [Pag18].

 ### Creating new classes for arithmetic matroids